statengeneraal/laws-markdown/verdrag/convention/between/the/kingdom/of/the/netherlands/and/the/federal/etc/BWBV0005914/README.md

 IN WITNESS whereof the undersigned, being duly authorised thereto, have signed this Convention.
 DONE at Addis Ababa this 10<sup>th</sup> day of August 2012, in duplicate, in the English language.  *For the Government of the Kingdom of the Netherlands,*  J. F. L. BLANKENBERG  *For the Government of the Federal Republic of Ethiopia,*  A. GUJO

-####Protocol to the Convention between the Kingdom of the Netherlands and the Federal Democratic Republic of Ethiopia for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes and income
+####Protocol to the Convention between the Kingdom of the Netherlands and the Federal Democratic Republic of Ethiopia for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income

 Treedt in werking op een nader te bepalen tijdstip